matthewcopeland/orbits/talk.md

 ## Orbits & Planets

 ### Orbit
 Before we can make a planet, we need to make an orbit.
 Then we'll put the planet inside the orbit.
-This will let us animate the orbit and the planet will naturally stay
+This will let us animate the orbit and the planet will naturally move with its orbit.

 * Base the `$orbit-size` on `$sun-size`.
 * Reuse the circle `@mixin`.